julianvmodesto/RUBTClient/src/edu/rutgers/cs/cs352/bt/README.txt

 T_Parser (Codec for Tracker Communicator [Announcing to the tracker, receiving intervals and peers])
-	T_Parser uses Bencoder2 to work with messages P_Parser (Codec for Peer Communicator [Handshaking, verifying infohash, interested, receiving unchokes, requesting pieces] P_Parser uses Bencoder2 to work with messages
+	T_Parser uses Bencoder2 to work with messages P_Parser (Codec for Peer Communicator [Handshaking, verifying infohash, interested, receiving unchokes, requesting pieces] P_Parser uses Bencoder2 to work with messages.